mtyler/bbw-azure-poc/README.md

 The bulk of the Azure resource allocation is automated by the stand-up-poc-resources.sh script, which requires the Azure CLI to be installed and has a step (to create an AKS cluster) that requires Owner role in the target Azure subscription.
 Comments in the script provide more insights.
 Remember, this project is a proof of concept from which to learn.
 It is not production-worthy as-is.

+When you're ready, try running (bash example) `./stand-up-poc-resources.sh 2>&1 | tee logfile` so that you can capture all output and errors to logfile but still see and respond to the script's prompts for input.